hark130/Mind_Monitor/README.md

 * Mtrace - 2.5/16
 * ASAN - 12/16

-NOTE: Mtrace has seemingly non-deterministic results for Bad Code 10 so it gets a :angry: and a half point
+NOTE: Mtrace has seemingly non-deterministic results for Bad Code 10 so it gets a :anger: and a half point

 ### Ease Of Use